sebHanssen/GameLauncher/README.md

 2.0.0 should is still newer than 1.0.10, but the number 200 is smaller than 1010.

 For further development, I would try to make the earlier numbers be more significant to prevent this issue from arising.

+### Actually launching games
+Currently the application only launches a .txt file with individual content to simulate launching a game.

+For further development, I would make it launch an actual .exe file for different versions of a test game.

 ### Local folders replaced with a database
 Currently the project has a Versions and Resources folder dedicated to the different "versions" and their resources.